perara/MapAI-Competition/README.md

 # MapAI Competition

-This is the official repository for the MapAI competition arranged by The Norwegian Mapping Authority, University of Agder (UiA), Norwegian Artificial Intelligence Research Consortium (NORA), AI:Hub, and Norkart.
+This is the official repository for the MapAI competition arranged by The Norwegian Mapping Authority, Centre for Artificial Intelligence Research at University of Agder (CAIR), Norwegian Artificial Intelligence Research Consortium (NORA), AI:Hub, and Norkart.

 For this competition we are testing a new competition-framework/template for arranging competitions using Github and Huggingface.
 This is the first competition we are arranging with